shivamabrol/weatherstation/README.md

-# Make IOT Weather Station using the ESP8266
+# Battery powered very low power IOT Weather Station

 A weather station is a fun project that teaches you a ton about electronics with the added benefit being an actually useful little device.
 The project requires a bunch of cheap parts and sensors totaling less than $15, and the whole thing ends up fitting in your hand.
 The station creates a web site that monitors temperature, dew point, humidity, pressure, light index, and rain (Thingspeak channel).
 It’s  pretty easy set up, and you’ll just need some basic electronics skills to get it going.